jacksalici/jacksalici.com/readme.md

 ## Architecture 🏗️

 Currently, the website is powered by [Hugo](https://gohugo.io/documentation/) framework.
-The theme was a custom version of my own [Salinger](https://themes.gohugo.io/themes/salinger-theme/), in the last version of the website it's actually very different.
+The theme has also been coded by myself and it's [Salinger](https://themes.gohugo.io/themes/salinger-theme/).

 **Posts are stored in `/content` folder.**